 Completing the FAFSA form is required to receive federal aid

 Of course, everyone should fill out the Free Application for Federal Student Aid, or FAFSA.
 Like the name says it is free, and it can be completed online at www.fafsa.ed.gov.
 The U.S. Department of Education makes some $80 billion in grants, loans, and work-study assistance available each year.
 Some of this assistance, such as Pell Grants, are based upon need and calculated according to the family’s expected contribution toward their education.

 Another good place to check for federal resources is www.grants.gov.
-There are literally hundreds of grants available for higher education and job re-training.
+There are literally hundreds of school grants for single mothers available for higher education and job re-training.
 You may be steered toward the FAFSA for many of the grants, but there are also grants which can be applied for separately, such as some of the job re-training grants.

 State governments also offer a variety of financial aid for college students, including grants (which, unlike loans, usually don’t have to be repaid).
 Check with your state’s Higher Education Agency for more details about the forms of state assistance available.
 Typically, the student must be attending a college in the state in which they reside to have access to this form of financial aid.